 Using a FTP client, download in the MOXA the installation file into the location /home/install130614.tar (FTP-binary transfer mode is required).

-By using the hypeterminal, Telnet or PuTTY, change the working directory to the location /home.
+By using the HyperTerminal, Telnet or PuTTY, change the working directory to the location /home.
 This can be done simply by using the command cd /home/

 Stop the programs that are running in the background - kongo and runsh - by the following commands: